vincentbernat/network-lab/lab-routed-vpn/README.md

                        via 172.22.15.25 on vti6 [IBGP_V3_2 20:17:10] (100/0) [i]
     192.168.1.64/26    via 172.22.15.19 on vti3 [IBGP_V2_1 20:17:10] * (100/0) [i]
                        via 172.22.15.21 on vti4 [IBGP_V2_2 20:17:10] (100/0) [i]

+## MTU

+Another crucial aspect of VPN is MTU.
+If the outside MTU is 1500, the inside MTU is reduced by some value.
+Unfortunately, IPsec doesn't have a fixed overhead.
+It depends on the encapsulation and on the negociated ciphers.
+Cisco used to have a handy calculator available but it has behind a login screen.

+The best tool is to hope PMTU discovery works.
+When creating VTI tunnel, Linux sets the MTU of the interface to 1332 (`ip_tunnel.c` contains the logic).
+We can however set it to 1500 and let the outer layer do its job:

+    $ ip netns exec R1 ping -M do -s 1472 -c2 -I 192.168.1.1 192.168.1.129
+    PING 192.168.1.129 (192.168.1.129) from 192.168.1.1 : 1472(1500) bytes of data.
+    From 172.16.1.3 icmp_seq=1 Frag needed and DF set (mtu = 1438)
+    From 172.16.1.3 icmp_seq=2 Frag needed and DF set (mtu = 1438)

+    --- 192.168.1.129 ping statistics ---
+    2 packets transmitted, 0 received, +2 errors, 100% packet loss, time 1005ms

+    $ ip netns exec R1 ip route get 192.168.1.129
+    192.168.1.129 via 172.16.1.2 dev eth0  src 172.16.1.1
+        cache  expires 590sec mtu 1438

+This is with AES128+SHA256 using transport mode.

+As long as PMTU works, no workaround is needed.
+However, you might want to use TCP MSS clamping to avoid problems with broken equipments (notably if the MTU is lowered on the encapsulated path, the VPN has to handle PTMU discovery itself to update the MTU to the destination and trigger another PMTU exception for the source).
+This would also potentially hide a misconfiguration.
+With a MTU of 1438, TCP MSS is 1398.